Note: The UK Impact Investing Market report published 16.9.24 is available here.

 A fundamental sign of faith is that we are giving money away.
 It’s for our own spiritual health, as much as because of need.
 For all its faults, it seems to me that tithing sets an initial marker.
 And to those whom God has given much, more is expected.
 But it’s about heart and faith rather than a legalistic approach.
 Most Christians also give away a significant amount of time to their church or for voluntary activities.

 What about possessions?
 Are our homes fully available for hospitality and other Kingdom purposes?
 I used to make it known that anyone could borrow our car and I had it insured for anyone.
 But then insurance became more difficult and expensive.
-We are fortunate to have a narrow boat moored next to the house, and that is available and has been used as a free retreat by church leaders and a holiday home for families in need.
+We are fortunate to have a narrow boat moored next to the house, and that is available and has been used as a free retreat by church leaders and as a holiday home for families in need.

 Transcend